The Ritz Dance Performance, June 1978

 a gradual pace, I was okay.
 After all, I knew more about what I was teaching

-a huge leap for me.
+a leap for me, too much of a stretch.
 This was one challenge that I definitely wasn't

-ready for.
+ready for, especially when you factor in the limited time.
 When the Ritz Invitation came along, I had been

 teaching for six months.
 My skills at partner